Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Read LifeLock Review

 LifeLock offers its service on the Big Four (Windows, Mac, Android, iOS) as well.
-However, you’ll need to purchase a VPN and antivirus separately as they aren’t included with any LifeLock plans, not even LifeLock Ultimate.
+However, you’ll need to purchase a VPN and antivirus separately as they aren’t included with any LifeLock plans, not even LifeLock Total.
 Norton does offer antivirus packages that include LifeLock, but they are more expensive.

 LifeLock's chat is available 24/7, while Aura's chat is only available Monday through Friday, from 9 a.m. to 6 p.m.
 EST. If your preferred support is via chat, you will likely prefer LifeLock.